apache/james-project/src/adr/0049-deduplicated-blobs-gs-with-bloom-filters.md

 [39.
 Distributed blob garbage collector](0039-distributed-blob-garbage-collector.md) proposes an alternative that could be implemented in the future and attempts to reduce the duration of each iteration.

-However, it presents the following flows:
+However, it presents the following flaws:
  - Generation switch is synchronous
  - Needs to keep track of deletions
  - Needs to keep track of references